How to Find Product-Market Fit to Accelerate Word of Mouth

 Source: The Only Thing That Matters

-Thus Rachleff coined the term, product-market fit.
+Soon after this discovery, Rachleff coined the term "product-market fit."
 Because while a great team is important for success, it cannot replace a great product.

 What Is Product-Market Fit?